LanguageBytes/Smart-Tech/README.md

 ## Future Developments

 If we have more time, we would like to turn this into a fully functioning e-commerce website.
-The features we are working on are: to add the listings to cart, check out, better image parsing.
+The features we are working on are: to add the listings to cart, check out, better image parsing, chat functions.

 ## Sources

 Technology e-commerce marketplace
 https://makeschool.org/mediabook/oa/tutorials/make-tweets/start-an-express-project-z9Y=/

-## Heroku Deployed
+## Heroku Deployed Site

 https://smart-tech3.herokuapp.com/